 Q. My child came home today and decided he wants to participate in an extracurricular activity at school that requires a physical examination.
 How soon can I get an appointment for him/her?A. The months, May through August are the best times of year to schedule an appointment so that well children are not exposed to the many sick children seen during the fall and winter months.

 Extracurricular activities should not be the only reason for a physical examination.
 The American Academy of Pediatrics recommends children under 2 years received exams at 2 weeks, 2 months, 4 months, 6 months, 9 months, 12 months, 15 months and 18 months not only for immunizations but also to check growth and development.
 Children aged 3 years to 6 years should receive a yearly exam.
-Children aged 7 years and older usually receive an exam every two years but one can be done more frequently if there is a condition that necessitates it.
+Children aged 7 years and older usually receive an exam every year (annually), but one can be done more frequently if there is a condition that necessitates it.

 The state of South Carolina mandates that a child participating in extracurricular activity receive a physical examination after April 1st to ensure it will be valid through the entire school year.